 A healthy green food for a St. Patrick’s Day meal is this Sautéed Lemon-Garlic Broccolini from eMeals, a recipe subscription service with 25 different meal plans for every diet (there’s a 14-day free trial).

-Set a piece of your favorite protein on top or to the side: a fish fillet, sliced steak or chicken, shrimp or other favorite.
+Set a piece of your favorite protein on top or to the side: a fish fillet, sliced steak or chicken, shrimp, or another favorite.

 1. HEAT the oil in a large skillet over medium-high heat.
-Add the broccolini, garlic and red pepper flakes; sauté 4 minutes.
+Add the broccolini, garlic, and red pepper flakes; sauté for 4 minutes.

 2. ADD the broth.
 Cover, reduce the heat to medium-low, and cook 6 minutes or until tender.

 Broccolini is not a young growth of broccoli, although it looks like small broccoli florets atop long, slender stems.

 Rather, broccolini is a hybrid of broccoli and gai-lan (kai-lan), a Chinese chard, both cultivar groups of Brassica oleracea, the powerful cruciferous vegetable family.

 It can be eaten cooked or raw, and is sweeter than broccoli florets.

 Though much more expensive than broccoli, there is little waste.
 The stems don’t even need to be trimmed.